ACannamela/Realms/Omnibus.md

 You may learn as many spells as you are able to prove understanding for;
 however, at any event, for each additional spell after the first an additional teacher's signature is required.
-Your first spell requires one teacher's signature, your second spell requires two teachers’ signatures, your third spell requires three teachers’ signatures, etc. You must actually attend that event and play that PC.
+Your first spell requires one teacher's signature, your second spell requires two teachers' signatures, your third spell requires three teachers' signatures, etc. You must actually attend that event and play that PC.
 Teaching yourself from Spell Mastery counts as a single teacher's signature.
 A teacher or quest giver may only sign off on one spell per player per event.